SimonFreyaldenhoven/example_template/README.md

 ## To run

-Running `main.py` under analysis/source will do all the analysis.
+Running `main.py` under `analysis/source` from that directory will do all the analysis.
 A brief latex note can be found under `/products/paper/` utilizing those results